veb86/fpspreadsheet/README.txt

 If you also want GUI components (grid and chart):
 - Package/Open Package File
-- seleect laz_fpspreadsheet_visual.lpk from the folder "source"
+- select laz_fpspreadsheet_visual.lpk from the fpspreadsheet installation folder
 - click Compile
+- select laz_fpspreadsheet_visual_dsgn.lp from the fpspreadsheet installation folder
 - then click Use, Install and follow the prompts to rebuild Lazarus with the new package.
 Drop needed grid/chart components on your forms as usual